Can I Obtain a Security Clearance if I File Bankruptcy?

 - Debt negotiations

 In fact, military personnel are more likely to be denied a security clearance if they have unmanageable debt and have done nothing to fix the problem.
-Servicemen and women who are honest about their debt situations and demonstrate efforts to fix the situation will be in a better position to achieve or maintain a security clearance than individuals do nothing to address their financial difficulties.
+Servicemen and women who are honest about their debt situations and demonstrate efforts to fix the situation will be in a better position to achieve or maintain a security clearance than individuals who do nothing to address their financial difficulties.